-One of my favorite projects for the year was building robots with the Hummingbird Kits using Micro:bits.
+One of my favorite projects for the year was with the 4th graders building robots with the Hummingbird Kits using Micro:bits.
 It gave students a lot of freedom to infuse their projects with their personalities while exploring how to code in new and fun ways.

 I first had them build the robots before we added the servo motors and LED’s.
 For my first group, I didn’t limit them enough which led to some additional problem solving on how to get the feet on.
 Some of the materials like a kleenex box were too heavy to let the servo motors acting as feet to move.
 Paper towel and toilet paper innards were the best.
 I did have two students hack open a stuffed animal which was a great experiment.
 We didn’t have time to get to the sensors in the kits and will be using those in the fall.

 I love how easily the Hummingbird kit is to use, especially in how it easily allows circuit connections to be made.
 Like most of the projects I created in the Elementary Program, students spent too much time on the construction time, limiting the time left to code.
 A goal going forward is to find ways to give more constraints without limiting their creativity.